-Protected characteristic Positive impact Negative impact Mitigating measures Religion or belief (includes lack of belief) The administration changes apply equally to all working age applicants - this protected characteristic is not disproportionately affected.
-Those with no access to online services will not be able to complete the application form Assisted applications via telephone and in person can be made with customer services Pregnancy and maternity The administration changes apply equally to all working age applicants - this protected characteristic is not disproportionately affected.
-Those with no access to online services will not be able to complete the application form Assisted applications via telephone and in person can be made with customer services
+Protected Positive impact Negative impact Mitigating measures characteristic Religion or The administration changes apply equally Those with no access to online services will not be able to complete Assisted applications via telephone and in person belief (includes to all working age applicants - this the application form can be made with customer services lack of belief) protected characteristic is not disproportionately affected.
+Pregnancy and The administration changes apply equally Those with no access to online services will not be able to complete Assisted applications via telephone and in person maternity to all working age applicants - this the application form can be made with customer services protected characteristic is not disproportionately affected.